+As a great theoretician, he was a prominent figure of the modern art movement which he visually defined through the “five points of architecture”: the theory of the plan, the free facade, the principal of pillars, banner windows and roof terraces.
 He called for the rationalization of construction and the extensive use of new materials, particularly concrete for its purity and rendering.
 In addition, the idea of “brutalism” describes the aesthetics of raw concrete.
 The architect, in search of the a greater coherence of his works, develops the “Modulor”, a system of universal proportions based on the human scale.

-Much involved in the spread of new ideas, Le Corbusier created, in 1928, the International Congress of Modern Architecture (CIAM).
+Very involved in the spread of new ideas, Le Corbusier created, in 1928, the International Congress of Modern Architecture (CIAM).
 One particularly well-known idea led to the Athens Charter in 1933, which developed, within the theme of the “functional city”, the zoning and separation of spaces according to the four main functions of the city: life, work, leisure and transport.

-Among Le Corbusier’s main achievements we can mention the Villa Savoye (1928-1931, Poissy- France) and the “Unite d’habitation” (1946-1952, Marseille - France).
+Among Le Corbusier’s main achievements we can mention the Villa Savoye (1928-1931, Poissy) and the lodging unity of Marseille (1946-1952).
 As to the urban projects, he worked in Chandigarh (India) between 1952 and 1959.

 “By building this chapel, I wanted to create a place of silence, prayer, peace, inner joy,” said Le Corbusier on the inauguration day of the building.
 Le Corbusier was one of the first architects to work simultaneously in several countries.
 He was acknowledged in his lifetime.

 He worked in parallel on the modularity of spaces and the use of prefabricated materials in house construction.
 He put the rationality of the modern art movement into the practice of the decorative arts by making simple, streamlined and standardized furniture, which was mass produced.
 The work of Jean Prouvé is marked by the influence of his contemporary and companion, Le Corbusier.

-In 1981, Jean Prouvé received the Erasmus Prize, rewarding those who had contributed to the development of European culture.
+In 1981, Jean Prouvé received the Erasmus Prize, rewarding those who had contributed to the development of the European culture.
 For a long time, however, the work of Jean Prouvé had remained misunderstood.

 Since 1975, he has been in association with Claire Corajoud, his wife, who is also a landscape designer.
-Together they have been involved with the projects of Sausset Park (1981-2005, Seine-Saint-Denis), Park Gerland in Lyon (1999-2006, Lyon, France) and the landscape park “Les Jardins d’Eole” (2004-2006, Paris).
-The list of Michel Corajoud’s major projects include development works with Renzo Piano such as the site of the former Falck steelworks in Sesto San Giovanni (2006) or the Cite Internationale areas upstream and downstream in Lyon (2001, Lyon, France).
+Together they have been involved with the projects of Sausset Park (1981-2005, Seine-Saint-Denis), Gerland park in Lyon (1999-2006, Lyon, France) and the landscape park “Les Jardins d’Eole” (2004-2006, Paris).
+The list of Michel Corajoud’s major projects include arrangement works with Renzo Piano such as the site of the former Falck steelworks in Sesto San Giovanni (2006) or the International City, upstream and downstream areas in Lyon (2001, Lyon, France).

 Between 2008 and 2011, Michel Corajoud’s workshop worked at Ronchamp.
 In association with the Renzo Piano studio, Corajoud designed the landscape, remodelling of the hill areas and planned the re-planting around the buildings.